csarnevesht/android-tutorial/zimages/README.md

 Once we define root element, then we can add additional layout objects or widgets as child elements to build the View hierarchy that defines our layout.

-Following is an example of defining some UI elements (TextView, EditText, Button) in an XML file (activity_main.xml) using LinearLayout.
+Following is an example of defining some UI elements (TextView, EditText, Button) in an XML file (trophies_activity.xml) using LinearLayout.

-*app/src/main/res/layout/activity_main.xml*
+*app/src/main/res/layout/trophies_activity.xml*
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"